Festival F.A.Q.

 Tickets

-You can buy a wristband (which gives you access to all events and shows during the festival) in a couple of ways:
+You can also buy a wristband throughout festival weekend (which gives you access to all events and shows during the festival) at the following locations:

 • Keegan Ales, 20 St. James Street